SwissTPH/openhds/README.md

 If you are interested in migrating legacy data from another system, you may be interested in the [Data Migration Tutorial](https://github.com/SwissTPH/openhds-from-hrs2)

+OpenHDS is not anymore developed.
+In case of question or support please email to openhds@swisstph.ch